There are a number of acknowledged problems with URLs. A typical PHP URL make take the form

 URL Information Overload

-In addition to the URLs becoming naturally complex with more parameters and name-value pairs being passed to web pages to make them function the length and complexity of links is also growing due to their perceived importance to search ranking algorithms.
+URLs are becoming naturally complex with more parameters and name-value pairs being passed to web pages to make them function.
+In addition to this the length and complexity of links is growing due to their perceived importance to search ranking algorithms.
 URL Keyword stuffing is the process of including keywords in URLs in the hope that the web-page associated will get a higher search ranking for those search terms.
 This behaviour has a further negative effect on link complexity and link rot.

 Bootstrap page and mod-rewrite